There are only two basic forms of religion:

 Theism covers all other beliefs.

-Here are the common variations on theism as you will meet them in the western world:
+Here are the common variations on theism as you wil meet them in the western world:

-Deism is a subset of theism where believers accept a benevolent, omnipotent and omniscient God, but not a conscious or personal God.
+Deism is a subset of theism where believers accept a benevolent, omnipotent and omnicient God, but not a conscious or personal God.

-Judaism is a subset believing in a benevolent, conscious and omniscient God, but not necessarily omnipotent.
-He created everything, but in the last few millennia things have been getting a little out of hand.
+Judaism is a subset believing in a benevolent, conscious and omnicient God, but not necesarily omnipotent.
+He created everything, but in the last few millenia things have been getting a little out of hand.

-Christians believe in a benevolent, personal, conscious, omnipotent, omniscient God.
+Christians believe in a benevolent, personal, conscious, omnipotent, omnicient God.
 This God has no limitations, nor makes mistakes.
 He is also three-in-one, the closest to truly polytheistic of all religions.
-Many branches of Christianity believe in salvation through grace.
+Many branches of christianity believe in salvation through grace.

-Mormons believe in a benevolent, personal, conscious, omniscient God.
-However, he is not omnipotent since he either a)gave that up to create us, or b)is only a God because he was Mormon on another planet somewhere, and he didn't really create the universe after all.
-Like vishnu et al of the Hindu system, we have a hierarchy from God the source of all, to Jesus and Satan, the life-bringer and death-bringer respectively.
+Mormons believe in a benevolent, personal, conscious, omnicient God.
+However, he is not omnipotent since he either a)gave that up to create us, or b)is only a God because he was mormon on another planet somewhere, and he didn't really create the universe after all.
+Like vishnu et al of the Hindu system, we have a hierachy from God the source of all, to Jesus and Satan, the life-bringer and death-bringer respectively.

 Scientologists Worship a science-fiction author.